libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/2-Findings/Findings.rst

 Each of these observations relates directly to CUDA's architecture or the specifics of the code.

-Many threads in 1 block is always faster than many blocks of one thread because only one block at a time can be run on any given CUDA core, therefore when the blocks are divided into warps, there is only one thread per core versus 32 threads per core.
+Many threads in 1 block is always faster than many blocks of one thread because of the way threads are put into warps.
+The Jetson can execute 4 warps simultaneously.
+This means that when the block size is one only 4 threads can run concurently but when the block size is one the threads can be evenly divided into warps so that up to 128 are being run simultaneously.

 Warp size also explains the horizontal lines every
 32 threads per block.
-When block are are evenly divisible into warps of 32, each block uses the full resources of the CUDA cores on which it is run, but when there are (32 * x) + 1 threads, every block uses a full CUDA core to run only one thread, which accounts for the slowdown.
+When block are are evenly divisible into warps of 32, each block uses the full resources of the CUDA cores on which it is run, but when there are (32 * x) + 1 threads, a whole new warp must be scheduled for a single thread which wastes 31 cycles cycles per block.

 512x512 is the fastest execution time even though the GPU can't run that many threads at a time.
 This is because it is inexpensive to create threads on a CUDA card. cards and having one pixel per thread allows the GPU to most efficently schedule warps as the CUDA cores become free.
+Additionally, since accessing the color data takes time, the GPU can help us our by calculating other warps while waiting for the read to finish.

 The convex lines appear for a few different reasons.
 The first has to do with our code.
-When the picture is evenly divisible by the total number of threads and blocks, each thread performs the same amount of work so the CUDA cores don't have to wait for threads calculating extra pixels.
+When the picture is evenly divisible by the total number of threads and blocks, each thread performs the same amount of work so the warps aren't bogged down by the threads that calculate the extra pixels.
 Second, when block and grid dimensions are about roughly equal, the block and warp schedulers share the work of dividing the threads.